 Avoiding the discomfort and deformity of Charcot foot in the first place is better than having to deal with the long treatment and recovery.
 In addition to working with doctors to keep your blood sugars under control and limit diabetic damage, you will need to take extra care of your feet.
 Wash and inspect them every day to look for signs of injury or changes in your foot shape and structure.
 If you notice any changes, contact Advanced Foot & Ankle Specialists of Arizona immediately for an appointment to investigate the potential problem and treat it before it becomes worse.
 If you need prescription shoes or orthotics, use them—they protect your feet by accommodating your individual needs.

 Charcot foot is a serious and dramatic condition that you risk when you do not care for your diabetes, but it doesn’t have to disable you.
-By working with Drs.
-David Laurino, Antonius Su, and Darick Freestone, you can prevent the damage from affecting your feet or treat it early if it has already begun.
 Don’t wait and risk severe injury that needs a permanent solution like amputation.
-Contact Advanced Foot & Ankle Specialists of Arizona for an appointment or more information by visiting our online contact page or by calling either of our two offices: for our Chandler location, call (480) 963-9000 or fax (480) 963-0375; and for our Gilbert office, call (480) 981-1800 or fax (480) 981-0229.
+Contact Advanced Foot & Ankle Specialists of Arizona for an appointment or more information by visiting our online contact page or by calling us at (480) 963-9000.